Uber's Indian Rival Ola Is Launching In Australia

 Uber currently operates in more than 20 cities across Australia and is the dominant ride-hailing service in the country.

-Ola, which was started in 2011, claims a network of more than one million drivers and 125 million customers across 110 Indian cities.
+Ola, which was started in 2011, claims a network of more than 1 million drivers and 125 million customers across 110 Indian cities.

-“We are very excited about launching Ola in Australia and see immense potential for the ride-sharing ecosystem which embraces new technology and innovation,” said Bhavish Aggarwal, Ola’s CEO and co-founder, in a press statement.
-“With a strong focus on driver-partners and the community at large, we aim to create a high-quality and affordable travel experience for citizens and look forward to contributing to a healthy mobility ecosystem in Australia."
+“We are very excited about launching Ola in Australia and see immense potential for the ride-sharing ecosystem which embraces new technology and innovation,” said Bhavish Aggarwal, Ola’s CEO and cofounder, in a press statement.
+“With a strong focus on driver-partners and the community at large, we aim to create a high-quality and affordable travel experience for citizens and look forward to contributing to a healthy mobility ecosystem in Australia.”

 Ola said it has already started recruiting drivers in Sydney, Melbourne, and Perth, and is working on getting regulatory approvals from Australian authorities.

-Ola won’t be Uber’s only ride-hailing competitor in Australia.
+Ola won’t be Uber’s only competitor in Australia.
 In November, European ride-hailing service Taxify launched in Sydney, and later expanded to Melbourne.

 Pranav Dixit is a tech reporter for BuzzFeed News and is based in Delhi.